d12frosted/elpa-mirror/melpa/no-littering-readme.txt

 coverage.
 Pull requests are highly welcome (but please follow the conventions described below and in the pull request template).

-`no-littering' cannot help with moving existing files to the new location.
-You will have to move the files manually.
-See issue
-#79 for more information.
+This package does not automatically migrate existing files to their new locations, but unless you want to, you also do not have to do it completely by hand.
+The contributed "migrate.org" provides some guidance and tools to help with the migration.

 ;; Usage